ntq05/New-York-House-Price-Prediction/README.md

 - Training and evaluating several regression models, including Linear Regression, KNN Regression, Random Forest, and LightGBM.
 - Deploying the final model as a user-friendly web application using Streamlit, allowing users to input house features and get instant price predictions.

-The goal is to demonstrate practical skills in data analysis, feature engineering, model selection, and deployment.
+The goal of this project is to apply the knowledge and techniques acquired from Data Mining, Statistical Methods, and Statistical Learning courses to a real-world problem, bridging theory and practical implementation.

 ## 📂 Dataset Overview